 Purpose

-The purpose of this Standard Operating Procedure (SOP) is to define the methods used to review the Quality Management System that is in operation, and related inputs and outputs for reviewing of current management & operational performance data.
+The purpose of this Standard Operating Procedure (SOP) is to define the methods used to review the Quality Management System that is in operation, and related inputs and outputs for reviewing current management & operational performance data.

 Scope

-This SOP is valid at < for all Organization.
-The respective training shall be given in accordance with < <.
+This SOP is valid at Company ABC for all Organization.
+The respective training shall be given in accordance with SOP-10 Training Management .

 Responsibilities

-Responsible for the content of this SOP is <.
+Responsible for the content of this SOP is e.g., Quality Management Director .